 A more comfy way to accomplish text message extraction: use pdftotext (delivered for Microsoft window and also Linux/Unix or even Mac Operating System X).
 This energy is actually based either on Poppler or even on XPDF.
 This is a demand you might try:

-pdftotext -h shows all available commandline alternatives.
+pdftotext -h shows all on call commandline choices.

 The cross-platform, open source MuPDF application (made by the exact same company that likewise develops Ghostscript) has bundled a command line tool, mutool.
 To draw out text from a PDF with this tool, usage: